GoogleChrome/web.dev/src/site/content/en/accessible/accessible-tap-targets/index.md

 </div>

 Inspect the `a` of the link,
-and in Chrome DevTools switch to the Computed Panel where you can inspect the various parts of the box and see what pixel size they resolve to.
+and in Chrome DevTools switch to the [Computed pane](https://developers.google.com/web/tools/chrome-devtools/css/overrides#computed)  where you can inspect the various parts of the box and see what pixel size they resolve to.
 In Firefox DevTools there is a Layout Panel.
 In that Panel you get the actual size of the inspected element.